 Each Tom Zombie Incident has a different body at its fore, possessed by the curse and the power of the Trimeric Bell.
 The primary weakness of any Tom Zombie host is their susceptibility to time and rot.
 Though the bell can slow the decaying process usually it is time that prevents a full-fledged zombie outbreak from ravaging our world.

-The M.O. of the Trimeric bell is to slowly possess its owner and drive them mad enough, and reckless, enough to get them killed.
+The M.O. of the Trimeric bell is to slowly possess its owner driving them mad enough, and/or reckless, enough to get them killed.
 Once this occurs the curse takes hold and either the soul of Tom or Crow Flower will inhabit the host, depending on the host’s gender.
 There are cataloged differences in the behaviour of male and female Tom Zombies.

 Tom Flower Curse